Meet Our Doulas

 During the postpartum period, Bailey will ease the transition of bringing home a newborn with positive guidance and reassurance using evidenced based infant care.
 She is grateful to help with newborn soothing, sleep, breastfeeding and creating healthy routines.
 Bailey also nurtures new moms and assists in both emotional and physical recovery.
 She enjoys preparing nutritious postpartum meals, caring for your baby while you sleep and sharing holistic healing practices such as belly and waist binding, healing baths, perineum support and pelvic realignment techniques.

-Danielle, Birth and Postpartum Doula
+Danielle, Postpartum Doula

 Danielle discovered postpartum doula work two years after the birth of her daughter.
 Although she considered herself well educated and empowered throughout her pregnancy and birth, she felt that culturally there was a lack of information about the challenges that may present in the “fourth trimester” of physical and emotional healing post-birth.
 Realizing this type of support was exactly what she needed during her own postpartum period, she changed career paths to honor this vulnerable space for other new mothers and families.